Ginger Snaps Back: The Beginning: Production

-Ginger Snaps Back: The Beginning was shot back-to-back with Ginger Snaps 2: Unleashed.
+Ginger Snaps Back: The Beginning was shot back-to-back with Ginger Snaps 2: Unleashed in order to save money.

 Release

 The film premiered at the Fantasia International Film Festival on 10 July 2004.
 After the disappointment of the second film's theatrical run, Ginger Snaps Back: The Beginning was released direct-to-DVD.
 Lionsgate released it on 27 August in Canada and on 7 September in United States the same year.

 Reception

 Bloody Disgusting rated it 5/5 stars and said: "It surpasses its two predecessors by leaps and bounds".
 Joshua Siebalt of Dread Central rated it 2.5/5 and wrote that the film does not live up to the previous installments of the series.
 Brett Cullum of DVD Verdict wrote: "It's not quite up to snuff with what came before, but it still takes Canadian horror above and beyond anything Hollywood has been cranking out lately".